MrinalN/scheduler/README.md

 ## Acknowledgements

 Thanks for checking out my first React project at Lighthouse Labs as an emerging Web Dev!
 Props to LHL for the provocation.
-Kate and Paul for sharing their learning.
+Kate and Paul for sharing their own project "bug collection".